Families intertwined in homeless men's burial mix-up

 Officials told 82-year-old Francis J. Kerrigan that they had identified his son through his fingerprints, and that they didn't need the elder Kerrigan to identify the body, members of the Kerrigan family said.

-Speaking through his lawyer, the elder Kerrigan told CNN he knew his son was dead -- "no question about it."
+Speaking through his lawyer, the elder Kerrigan told CNN he believed his son was dead at that point -- "no question about it."
 But a Kerrigan family attorney said officials had actually identified the body found outside the cellular store in Fountain Valley using an old Department of Motor Vehicles identification.

 An autopsy said that man died of an enlarged heart and fluid in his lungs, KABC reported.